MOUNT BEGBIE 2730m 8957′

 Our group left Nelson on Friday night (5th August) and arrived at the Galena Bay ferry terminal just in time to see the 7.30 pm ferry pulling away from the dock – so it goes.
 Once on the west side of Arrow Lake, darkness made it a little more difficult to find the dirt road that leads to the trailhead, but, soon enough we had pulled into the parking area, met up with Cindy (who had driven out from Cawston) and were climbing into tents or the backs of trucks to sleep for the night.

 After breakfast the next morning, we all hiked up the trail at our own pace arriving at the campsite just before noon.
-The campsite has three wooden tent platforms, an outhouse and is close to a good stream.
+The campsite has three wooden tent platforms and an outhouse, and it is close to a good stream.
 Brad, who arrived first at the campsite, snagged the most desirable platform, perched out above the forest with a great view of Revelstoke and the Selkirk Mountains to the east.
 In the afternoon, Dave and Ray hung around camp, while the rest of us wandered slowly around the north ridge of Mount Begbie to a pass between Tilley and Begbie where there were a number of small tarns and one larger lake set in a pretty alpine meadow.
 During much of our walk, we were buzzed by a small helicopter on sightseeing tours out of Three Valley Gap.
 That evening, prussic cords were adjusted for length, crampons were checked for fit and a few of us set up a couple of different pulley systems for yanking victims from crevasses.

 Sunday morning we meandered up to the glacier over ledges scattered with loose rock left behind by the retreating glacier.
 At the toe of the glacier, we put on crampons and walked up the bare ice until we reached the snow.
 Roped up we crossed the snow to the ledge.
 Apparently, in times past, it was easy to step onto the ledge from the glacier, but glacial recession has changed the route so that it is now an awkward 4th class step on loose rock to gain the ridge.
 With the aid of an ice axe buried in the snow above the ledge, we set up a handline and one by one used a prussic for safety and climbed up onto the ledge.